kkayhan/hackaton_l2dci/README.md

 </details>

-## Task 7: Start a PING from Client11 to Client21
+## Task 6: Start a PING from Client11 to Client21
 Leaf and PE devices has been configured with EVPN-VxLAN overlay domains/services.
-Now we can start a ping from Client11 towards Client21.
+They should be able to exchange overlay routes using EVPN family.
+Now we can start a ping from Client11 towards Client21 but ping will not be successfull because we are missing the MPLS tunnel that stitches both datacenters.
+However we should be able to see the client MAC address on the PE's FDB table.
+Verify that MAC has been properly populated in the FDB table on PE2.

 Client11 Interface IP is 192.168.192.2

 Client21 Interface IP is 192.168.192.1

-You will see that ping will not be successfull because we are missing the MPLS tunnel that stitches both datacenters.
-However we should be able to see the client MAC address on the PE's FDB table.
-Verify that MAC has been properly populated in the FDB table on PE2.
+Login to Client11 and start a ping towards Client21

+Then verify the MAC address of Client11 is populated in the mac table of the service we created on the PE2.

 <details>
 <summary>Solution for PE2</summary>